khaiyichin/collective_perception/docs/parameter_file_setup.md

 ```
 Save the file with the name `param_multi_agent_sim_static.yaml` at the directory where you will be executing the simulation.

-TODO: DESCRIBE LEGACY

 ## Dynamic topology simulation
 The parameter file used for the dynamic simulation is the same as the configuration file used by ARGoS, which is described in their [official documentation](https://www.argos-sim.info/user_manual.php).
 Here, only parameters specifically related to the simulated experiments will be discussed.
+You can find the template from `examples/param/param_multi_agent_sim_dynamic.argos`.

 ### Number of steps
 An ARGoS "experiment" that is repeated `m` times means that it has `m` trials.
 Thus `length * ticks_per_second` of an `experiment` becomes the number of steps for a single trial.